PyCharm Community Edition and Professional Edition Explained: Licenses and More

 Let’s go to the LICENSE.txt in the root of the GitHub repo.
 JetBrains’ open source projects are generally licensed under the Apache 2.0 License.
 This means that you can use it anywhere you’d like to, and modify it freely.
-There are some restrictions, which we’ll look into below.
+There are some restrictions, though.
+Let’s look into them below.

 Yes, you can.
-You are allowed to use PyCharm Community Edition for commercial use.
+You are allowed to use PyCharm Community for commercial use.

-Can I use PyCharm Community Edition at my university?
+Can I use PyCharm Community at my university?

 Yes, you can.
-However, you may be interested in learning about our free all product pack licenses for educational usage.
+However, you may be interested in learning about our free all-product pack licenses for students and teachers.